davyam/pgEasyReplication/README.md

 # pgEasyReplication

 pgEasyReplicaton is a Java library to capture data changes (INSERT/UPDATE/DELETE) in PostgreSQL tables via Logical Replication.

-Also, the library provides snapshots of all tables covered by a Publication.
+Also, this library provides snapshots of all published tables.

 All the data are returned in JSON format.